Source: Prince Charles ‘Has a Bad Cough’ as He Battles the Coronavirus

-Prince Charles “has a bad cough” but is “generally feeling OK”, as he battles the coronavirus, a source with knowledge of the Prince’s condition has told The Daily Beast.
+Prince Charles “has a bad cough” but is “generally feeling OK” as he battles the coronavirus, a source with knowledge of his condition has told The Daily Beast.

-The source added that Charles’ family “are not very worried” about the prospect that he may become seriously ill following the revelation Wednesday that the heir to the throne has tested positive for the novel coronavirus.
+The source added that Charles’ family is “not very worried” about the prospect that he may become seriously ill following the revelation Wednesday that the heir to the throne has tested positive for the novel coronavirus.

 Ironically, the royals in the least isolated location are the most vulnerable, namely the Queen, 93, and her husband Prince Philip, 98, who are sheltering at Windsor Castle, which is in the center of the busy town of the same name, not far from London.

-However Charles’s diagnosis is likely to focus courtiers’ minds on the absolute imperative of keeping other senior royals safe from any possible sources of infection.
+However Charles’ diagnosis is likely to focus courtiers’ minds on the absolute imperative of keeping other senior royals safe from any possible sources of infection.

 There will of course be many who will now question the wisdom of having permitted the Queen to continue carrying out public engagements until last week.